ttaubert/octoblog/_posts/2018-08-12-bitslicing-an-introduction.markdown

 ---

-I recently found myself looking for resources to brush up on bitsliced implementations of crypto algorithms.
-To my surprise, there's not a lot out there, aside from Thomas' excellent page on [constant-time crypto](https://www.bearssl.org/constanttime.html#bitslicing).
+I recently found myself looking for resources to brush up on bitsliced implementations of cryptographic algorithms.
+To my surprise, there's not a lot out there, aside from Thomas Pornin's excellent page on [constant-time crypto](https://www.bearssl.org/constanttime.html#bitslicing).
-For the benefit of future me (and you), here's a recap.

 This post intends to give a brief overview over bitslicing as a technique, not requiring much of a cryptographic background.
-After working through a small example you should leave with a basic understanding, sufficient to dive into one of the many papers about fast, constant-time, bitsliced crypto algorithms.
+After working through a small example you should have a basic understanding, sufficient to dive into one of the many papers about fast, constant-time, bitsliced cryptographic algorithms.

 ## What is bitslicing?